vnarek/vnarek.github.io/content/attributes-of-a-good-job.md

 * Stability of the job position
 * Interesting product

+There is also an concept of IKIGAI, which could be loosely translated as "that what gives the sense purpose".
+It seems related to this list of attributes.

 ### Salary
 Jobs in my field are heavily competitive, when we look at the salary.
 So not giving a high salary is equal to not caring enough about your human resources.